Ace of Wands (TV series): "Mama Doc"

 3 episodes.
 When one of Mr Sweet's colleagues vanishes, Tarot traces him to a bizarre Doll's Hospital where Mama Doc (Pat Nye) and assistant Bobby (Michael Mundell) change people into dolls.
 With Robert Grange as Prof. Dorian, Wendy Hamilton as Posy Peagram, Ivor Roberts as Dr. MacDonald.

 "Sisters Deadly"

 3 episodes.
 Chas returns from a photo assignment with no memory of the assignment or that he robbed a village post office, which leads Tarot into a plot to kidnap a NATO Commander-in-Chief.
 With Henrietta Rudkin as Mathilda Edginton, Bartlett Mullins as Postmaster, Sylvia Coleridge as Letty Edgington, James Bree as the Major.

 "The Beautiful People"

 4 episodes.
 Two beautiful girls Dee (Susan Glanville) and Emm (Vivian Heilbron) refuse Mikki entrance to a small town fete, which leads Tarot into an investigation of extraterrestrials with strange powers.
-With Edward Hammond as Jay, Kathleen Sainsbury as Elderly Woman.
+With Edward Hammond as Jay, Kathleen Saintsbury as Elderly Woman.